 There’s a winter village of 60 stalls offering all those tempting Provencale-style gifts that make the southern Christmas markets so different from their northern counterparts.
 Buy the local magnificent ‘santons’ figures (painted, fired terracotta nativity figurines) for your crèche, Provencal fabrics, jewelry and candles and stock up on nougat, candied fruits, chocolate, and spicy cake.
 There are spectacles, there is street theater and plenty of music.
 The main market is on the Place de l’Horloge with stalls and entertainment filling the surrounding streets as well.

-Avignon Christmas Market: From beginning of December to December 31 2017
+Avignon Christmas Market: December 5th to January 6th, 2017

 More about Avignon

 Read guest reviews, compare prices and book a hotel in Avignon with TripAdvisor